Us, our allies and referents

 Common Ecologies is

-…a platform for movement learning.
-We organize courses, discussions, encounters, co-learning processes and programmes, and make podcasts.
-We work for people, groups and organizations that struggle (or want to struggle) for socio-ecological transformation and justice.
-Our work is based out of different locations in Europe (mostly Austria, Germany, Spain, Italy at the moment), linking to a network of allies, collaborators and referents in different places (mostly Europe and Latin and North America, our various places of origin).
-It matters to us that our work is situated and that we share common spaces of embodied encounter close to where we live, but we’re avid internationalists and mobile/migrant subjects who carry a great desire to translate – between geographical contexts as well as spheres of thinking, living and struggle.
-We work mostly in English but put a lot of energy into translating useful knowledges between different languages and contexts, often into English.
-We understand ecology as a common terrain of struggle, shared across a myriad communities and movements.
-We want to foster common notions, perspectives and infrastructures, without reducing difference.
-We also understand our work as being about movement ecologies, about cultures of care and justice that always think the environmental and the social together.
+It matters to us that our work is situated and that we share common spaces of embodied encounter close to where we live, but we’re avid internationalists and many of us are diasporic subjects with a need for building bridges between social and geographical contexts as well as spheres of thinking, living and struggle.
+We work mostly in English but love to put energy into translating useful knowledges, currently mostly between English and Spanish.
+We understand ecology as a common terrain of struggle, shared across a myriad communities and movements, not a single issue, which is why we want to foster common notions, perspectives and infrastructures.
 We started in 2020 and have since been growing and evolving, in an open-ended process that will lead us down many experimental paths and collective processes, with our aim being to find sustainable forms of working and learning without turning into an NGO.
+We’re a core collective with a growing community of collaboration and support, brought and held together by our strands.

 Who we are